The

 After

-cultural home” by their own work at Ungheni.
+build a “Christian cultural home” with their own hands at

-With picks and shovels, even making their own bricks with the help
+Ungheni.
+With picks and shovels, even making their own bricks with

-of local brick-makers, they built this meeting house, which
+the help of local brick-makers, they built this meeting house,

-inspired local villagers (who simultaneously learned about the
+which inspired local villagers (who simultaneously learned about

 However,